DocDBrown/RedKangarooOS/README.md

 ### Contributing

 Please see our CONTRIBUTING.md.
 The principle of finanical justice will apply to all contributors based on their contribution if this is operating system is comercialised.
+If no-one else contributes I guarnatee 100% that I will continue and finish the project myself.
+I remain resolute in my decisions and maintain my principles of integrity, justice, hard-work and mutual respect with other people.

 ### Development with GitHub Codespaces